 - Remove any unwanted leaves.

 - Open the book to the middle pages.
-Lay out the bottom sheet of paper on the right-hand side of the book.
+Lay a sheet of paper on the right-hand side of the book.

 - Arrange the flowers on the paper.
 Keep these guidelines in mind: